Tribal friction cripples advance on Gaddafi bastion

 Progress was not visible following days of fighting.
 Bani Walid is still under Gaddafi's control.
 Explosions boom around the steep, sun-scorched valleys that surround the city from the north as forces loyal to the deposed leader continue to shell rebel positions.

-Inside Bani Walid, loyalist gunmen holed up in the hilly city centre fire relentlessly from rooftops and pour oil down the streets to block rebel advances, fighters said.
+Inside Bani Walid, loyalist gunmen holed up in the hilly city center fire relentlessly from rooftops and pour oil down the streets to block rebel advances, fighters said.

 NATO warplanes bombed Gaddafi artillery positions on Saturday to help anti-Gaddafi forces advance into the city but fighters said the air strikes had done little to change the picture.